 What Is It?

-With an ESS, a company allows their employees to purchase the company’s shares, often at a discount from fair market value.
-The shares may vest in tranches over a period of time, or based on certain individual or company wide KPIs being met.
+With an ESS, a company allows its employees to purchase its shares, often at a discount off the fair market value.
+The shares may vest in tranches over a predetermined period or upon the achievement of specific company-wide or individual KPIs.
+This approach helps align employees’ interests with the long-term success of the business.

-If the employee leaves, generally the rights to unvested shares automatically lapse and the company can purchase back the vested shares at either fair market value or a discounted rate depending on the circumstances in which the employee leaves.
+If an employee leaves the company, the rights to any unvested shares typically lapse automatically, and the company may repurchase the vested shares at either fair market value or a discounted rate depending on the circumstances.
+For expert advice on structuring share schemes, consider exploring our Company Registration services to build a robust foundation for your ESS.

 How Do Employees Participate?

-As part of the Start Up Concession scheme, if you have an ESS, at least 75% of your Australian permanent employees with at least three years of service must be (or have been) entitled to ESS interests in the company.
+Under the Start Up Concession scheme, if you have an ESS, at least 75% of your Australian permanent employees with three or more years of service must be (or have been) entitled to ESS interests in the company.
+This criterion is designed to maintain a broad base of employee engagement, which is essential for your company’s growth into 2025 and beyond.

 How Do Employees Engage?

-Typically, ESS arrangements are simpler for employees to understand than an ESOP, as most people are familiar with shares as opposed to options to acquire shares.
-With an ESS, employee engagement is simple.
+ESS arrangements are typically straightforward for employees to understand, as most people are familiar with shares as opposed to share options.
+This clarity can lead to higher overall employee engagement.

 What Rights Do Employees Get?